- A Bachelor’s degree from an accredited university with a GPA of 3.0 or higher (GPA <3.0 is evaluated on a case-by-case basis)

 - Submit a statement of desire to pursue a career in medicine, biomedical research, or a related field (500-1000 words).

-- No standardized test scores are required.
+- No standardized test scores are required but can be submitted if available.

 How Do I Apply?